wstidolph/grouped_file_renamer/README.md

 ```
 Using command line options you can change the way the the ID field is prefixed, where it starts, how many characters it pads out to, and what is the step size.

 The program doesn't blindly apply renaming to all files; it only renames files which meet a regular expression you pass in, called the `id-regex`.
 The default is `\d{2,5}` meaning "a string of  2 to 5 digits" so files with names like "my letter.doc" or "my_letter_3.doc" won't be renamed, but "my_letter_003.doc" would be renamed.

 ## After-Scan sorting

-Suppose you just scan many files into an `in` directory, then drag and drop them into many different directories (and then maybe sort the diles in each directory):
+Suppose you just scan many files into an `in` directory, then drag and drop them into many different directories (and then maybe sort the files in each directory):
 ```
 vacation/in_0001_a.jpg
 vacation/in_0123.jpg
-vacation_in_0123_b.jpb
-work_party/in_0002.jpg
+vacation/in_0123_b.jpb
+vacation/.fssort.ini <= controls order just in vacation work_party/in_0002.jpg
 work_party/in_0002_a.jpg
+work_party/.fssort.ini <= controls order just in work_party
 ```
+So now you want to start renaming at a root directory but decend into the driectories below (e.g., descend into `vatation` and `work_party`):

+``~/scans python3 gfr.py --do-subtree rename FOO`

 When renaming, the generated name starts with a prefix, and the default is the name of the directory, and the default is to resart the ID number field in each directory (you have controls for all those) so these will be renamed something like:
 ```